Dynamic Duo (professional wrestling)

-The Dynamic Duo was a professional wrestling tag team that wrestled in Smoky Mountain Wrestling from early to mid 1995.
+The Dynamic Duo was a professional wrestling tag team who wrestled in Smoky Mountain Wrestling from early to mid 1995.
 The team consisted of Al Snow and Unabomb.
 This was the fifth version of the Dynamic Duo, following the original team of Gino Hernandez and Tully Blanchard, followed by Hernandez and Chris Adams, Al Madril and Brian Adias, and Eric Sbraccia and Phil Apollo.